Jiwe-Studio/wallet-sdk-unity/README.md

 You have to switch to scripts (using your favorite script editor) to include the method to call the reward function.

-The reward acts as a debit to the game wallet which was created on is debited from the developersdeveloper's profile.
-If the game wallet is at 0 the response will be a error 400: Bad request.If the game wallet is at 0 the response will be an error 429: Bad request on the console log.
+The reward acts as a debit to the developer's wallet and a credit to the player's wallet.

+If the game wallet is at 0 the response will be an error 429: Bad request on the console log.
 (Please use the console log on the Unity engine to view and log errors)

-If this error occurs you can display it on screen for the player to be aware
+If this error occurs the developer can display it on screen for the player.

 **Adding Purchases:**